dbuschman7/scalaZK/README.md

 This library only depends on the Apache Curator library which depends on the Zookeeper Java library to keep things controlled and small.

-*NOTE:* There is one gotcha to this, Curator has a direct dependency on Log4j which can cause problems in Play apps, make sure to get your bridges to Slf4j added into your project correctly.
+*NOTE:* There is one gotcha to this, Curator has a direct dependency on Log4j which can cause problems in Play apps, I have bridged log4j over to Slf4j and blocked the log4j dependency so it plays nice with Play Framework apps.

 ## Where to find the library